pramit-halder/Rock_vs_Mine_Prediction/README.md

 # Rock_vs_Mine_Prediction
-ML model that predicts a rock or a mine.
+- ML model that predicts a rock or a mine.
+- Logistic Regression Model has been used, here.